 A deed of trust transfers the title of an asset from a trustor to the trustee for the benefit of a third party, known as the beneficiary.

-Most often, a deed of trust is used instead of a mortgage, acting as security against a loan that a trustor has transferred to a trustee.
+A deed of trust is often used in a mortgage scenario instead of a mortgage, acting as security against a loan a trustor has transferred to a trustee.
 Essentially, the trustee holds the property until the borrower has paid off the debt, agreeing to sell the property in the event that the borrower defaults on their loan.

 The trustee retains possession of the legal title to the property (which entails legal and financial responsibility), while the borrower keeps the equitable title, meaning they are legally able to enjoy or use the property.